Peedrooo/Personality_Prediction_Model/README.md

-# Prediction Machine
+# Personality prediction model

-## Personality prediction model
+## Prediction Machine

-The project "Prediction Machine" consist in a model of ANN (Articial Neural Network) that predict the personality of peoples in introvert and outgoing.
+The project "Personality Prediction Model" consist in a model of ANN (Articial Neural Network) that predict the personality of peoples in introvert and outgoing.
 The classification is given based on the answers, time spent and order of a questionnaire with 91 questions.

 ## Prerequisites